Self-similar scaling limits of non-increasing Markov chains: Introduction and main results

+This means that a jump of the process $X_n/n$ from $1$ to $x\in(0,1)$ occurs with a small intensity $a_n^{-1}\mu(\d{x})/(1-x)$, and indicates that an interesting scaling limit for the Markov chain $X_n$ should arise when rescaling space by $n$ and time by $a_n$.
+Also, note that $\mu([0,1])/a_n$ is equivalent as $n\to\infty$ to the expectation of the first jump of the chain $X_n/n$, and this converges to 0 as $n \rightarrow\infty$.
+The role of the factor $(1-x)$ in (\ref{Hyp}) is to temper the contribution of very small jumps in order to evaluate the contribution of larger jumps.

-\end{quote} Necessarily, $n/a_n$ is then asymptotically proportional to the expectation of the first jump of the chain $X_n$, as $n \rightarrow \infty$.
-Of course, in {\bf (H)}, the sequence $a=(a_n,n\geq 1)$, the function $\ell$ and the measure $\mu$ are not uniquely determined.
+Of course, in (H), the sequence $a=(a_n,n\geq1)$, the function $\ell$ and the measure $\mu$ are not uniquely determined.
 One can simultaneously replace $a$ by $ca$ and $\mu$ by $c\mu$ for any given $c>0$.
 Also, one can replace $\ell$ by any function that is equivalent to it at infinity.
 However, it is clear that $\mu$ is determined up to a positive multiplicative constant (with a simultaneous change of the sequence $a$ as depicted above), and that $\gamma$ is uniquely determined.

-We will soon see that Hypothesis {\bf (H)} appears very naturally in a various set of examples.
-It is also legitimate to ask how general it is, i.e.\ for what kind of sequences $(a_n,n\geq 1)$ and measures $\mu$ a convergence of the form (\ref{Hyp}) can be obtained.
-In this sense, it turns out to be very general.
+We will soon see that hypothesis (H) appears very naturally in various situations.
+It is also very general, in the sense that there are no restrictions on the sequences $(a_n,n\geq1)$ or measures $\mu$ that can arise.
+Here is a formal statement, which is proved at the end of Section \ref{Markovchain}.